-It is strongly suggested that all flame hardening jobs go through the formal quotation process to insure that all aspects of the job can be performed to customer satisfaction.
+It is strongly suggested that all flame hardening jobs go through the formal quoting process to ensure all aspects of the job can be performed to customer satisfaction.

-Contact a sales representative today to learn more about how our flame hardening process can benefit your gear products!
+Contact ThermTech today to learn more about how our flame hardening process can benefit your gear products!